Nyco/Lean-Storytelling/README.md

 **How is it used?
 From A to Z?**

 It can be used to:
-* describe a User Story or Epic, within an Agile team, using Scrum or Kanban
+* describe a User Story or Epic, within an Agile team, using Scrum or Kanban, allows to project and better picture the expected outcome
-* test a solution, or a {unique|key} value proposition, validate or invalidate, persist or pivot, useful for Lean Startup and Design Thinking approaches
+* in a customer interview, test a solution, or a {unique|key} value proposition, validate or invalidate, persist or pivot, useful for Lean Startup and Design Thinking approaches
 * sell a solution, product, or feature

+TopSol Playbook helps you synchronise and align all the people involed in the User Story factory/pipeline.

 **What does "TopSol Playbook" stand for?**